burakertekin/closestPointOnMesh/README.md

 # closest point on mesh

-# approach, challenges, tests
+approach, challenges, tests

-# assumptions: cmake, obj
+assumptions: cmake, obj

-# TODO doxygen docs
+## docs

-# external packages
+Refer to index.html within doc/out/index.html for doxygen documentation

-# using eigen3 for linear algebra bcs it has no dependency other than c++ standard library
+## external packages
-# https://github.com/tinyobjloader/tinyobjloader for obj file operations, only c++ std dependency again
+using eigen3 for linear algebra and tinyobjloader for .obj file parsing neither of them has no dependency other than c++ standard library